RoboCupAtHomeJP/AtHome2024/rules/OPL/tu_en.md

 ### Task 1: Tidy Up Phase

 1. **Competition time**: The competition time for the `Task 1: Tidy Up Phase` is **15 minutes**.
 2. **Tidying up**: After the door is opened, the robot will tidy up all the objects on the table (`Long Table B`).
-Known and unknown objects are placed ina household-like environment.
+Known and unknown objects are placed in a household-like environment.
 Each object has a category, and there are designated places (`Long Table A`, `Bin A`, `Bin B`) for each object to be tidied up.
 The robot will tidy up the objects based on these pre-determined locations.

 ### Task 2: Delivery Phase